 If you’ve been concerned in the past that you can’t grow your brand through endorsement, or maybe you’ve not felt your product is good enough, then let me tell you, it is possible, you can do this and get incredible results.
 You just need the right person to show you how to do it.

 Big corporations want you to think you need a lot of venture capital or some enormous brand, but this is not true.
 Whether you have a big brand, or have recently set up your own small brand at home with just you, whatever situation you’re in we can help and we really want you to ful l your dreams.
 So that is what I am here for today: I know you have a dream for big reach for your brand or service, and I want to help you fulfil that dream through celebrity alignment.

 Like all businesses, brand, recognition and outreach are exceedingly important to success, using a celebrity to create this recognition can be an excellent tool.
 In short, choosing the correct celebrity will create great media exposure.
-Not only do people pay attention, but they also talk; and with the power of social media, conversation momentum is more important than ever for campaign support and success.Top celebrities get approached by hundreds of people and companies weekly wanting their support to endorse their product, support their charity, or attend a high-profile event.
+Not only do people pay attention, but they also talk; and with the power of social media, conversation momentum is more important than ever for campaign support and success.Top celebrities and influencers get approached by hundreds of people and companies weekly wanting their support to endorse their product, support their charity, or attend a high-profile event.
 This means that being able to successfully communicate with the celebrity of your choice is crucial.
 Luckily for you, The Handbook has put together our key tips on how to contact celebrities to ensure you that you get a response!